Email Discussion Groups

 We have five discussion groups to choose from:

-Announcements – Use this group to send messages about topics like seeking machinery, ride-sharing, event notifications, job opportunities, media requests, buy-sell notices or requests, classifieds and similar bulletin-board-style announcements
+Announcements – Use this group to send messages about topics like seeking machinery, ride-sharing, event notifications, job opportunities, media requests, classifieds and similar bulletin-board-style announcements for farmer-to-farmer sales of used equipment, tools, machinery, extra supplies, etc.

-Topics can span the agricultural spectrum, from climate change and pesticide drift to local food systems, ag policy and more.
-All topics must be related to agriculture.
+Example topics that are acceptable include pesticide drift, local food systems and the farm bill.
+All topics must be centered on agriculture.
 It is critical that members of this group maintain the welcoming and respectful PFI spirit outlined in our civility commitments.
+Failure to do so will result in removal from this email discussion list.

 Production lists:

 Share your knowledge and get your questions answered in our enterprise-specific production groups.
-Example topics include troubleshooting, production-related events, notifications, classifieds, etc. Please post in only one group.
+Example topics include troubleshooting, production-related events, notifications, classifieds and similar bulletin-board-style announcements for farmer-to-farmer sales of used equipment, tools, machinery, extra supplies, etc. Please post in only one group.
 For example, if you post a topic on our Field Crops group, do not cross-post that same notice in the Announcements group.

 Appropriate topics for each production group are as follows: